Search Titan CMS

 9 Minute Read

 In November of 2018, Google announced that Lighthouse would drive PageSpeed Insights.
 Lighthouse, an open-source, automated tool built into Chrome Developer Tools, analyzes performance metrics from lab and field data to return a performance score and a checklist of improvement opportunities.
+New in 2023, PageSpeed Insights includes links that are shareable for 30 days with a timestamp denoting the time of analysis.

 Faster interaction times can improve your site ROI.
 Lighthouse audits highlight content and/or scripts that impede end-users interaction with visible content on the webpage.
 As the user begins to read or interact with the visible content, additional content and scripts continue to load or run in the background.